 The building was a popular Hindu pilgrimage before 1947 in British India, with large numbers visiting Shivratri.
 Following the Separation, the local Hindu community left the region for India.
 Hindu-Muslim relations were good, and local Muslims accompanied Hindus to the nearby town of Choa Saiden Shah, from where the local Hindus traveled to India.

 Indian pilgrims continued to visit the temple during the Shivratri festival until the 1965 Indo-Pakistani War, after which the Indian pilgrims were not allowed to visit again until 1984.

-Katas raj temples fell into disrepair in the decades following the Separation, and faced neglect.
-Pakistanis Hindus would continue to visit the site from time to time, but they were unable to maintain a comprehensive structure.
+Katas raj temples fell into disrepair in the decades following the Separation and faced neglect.
+Pakistani Hindus would continue to visit the site from time to time, but they were unable to maintain a comprehensive structure.